-- By users here it must be understood the ones associated to the packages (or applets) that act as subjects of policies.
-In the Java Card System, every action is always performed by an identified user interpreted here as the currently selected applet or the package that is the subject's owner.
-Means of identification are provided during the loading procedure of the package and the registration of applet instances. - The role Java Card RE defined in FMT_SMR.1 is attached to an IT security function rather than to a "user" of the CC terminology.
+- By users here it must be understood the ones associated to the CAP files (or applets) that act as subjects of policies.
+In the Java Card System, every action is always performed by an identified user interpreted here as the currently selected applet or the CAP file that is the subject's owner.
+Means of identification are provided during the loading procedure of the CAP file and the registration of applet instances. - The role Java Card RE defined in FMT_SMR.1 is attached to an IT security function rather than to a "user" of the CC terminology.
 The Java Card RE does not "identify" itself to the TOE, but it is part of it.

-FIA_USB.1/AID User-subject binding
+FIA USB.1/AID User-subject binding

-- FIA_USB.1.1/AID The TSF shall associate the following user security attributes with subjects acting on the behalf of that user: Package AID. - FIA_USB.1.2/AID The TSF shall enforce the following rules on the initial association of user security attributes with subjects acting on the behalf of users: [assignment: rules for the initial association of attributes]. - FIA_USB.1.3/AID The TSF shall enforce the following rules governing changes to the user security attributes associated with subjects acting on the behalf of users: [assignment: rules for the changing of attributes].
+- FIA_USB.1.1/AID The TSF shall associate the following user security attributes with subjects acting on the behalf of that user: CAP file AID. - FIA_USB.1.2/AID The TSF shall enforce the following rules on the initial association of user security attributes with subjects acting on the behalf of users: [assignment: rules for the initial association of attributes]. - FIA_USB.1.3/AID The TSF shall enforce the following rules governing changes to the user security attributes associated with subjects acting on the behalf of users: [assignment: rules for the changing of attributes].

-The user is the applet and the subject is the S.PACKAGE.
-The subject security attribute "Context" shall hold the user security attribute "package AID".
+The user is the applet and the subject is the S.CAP_FILE.
+The subject security attribute "Context" shall hold the user security attribute "CAP file AID".

-FMT_MTD.1/JCRE Management of TSF data
+FMT MTD.1/JCRE Management of TSF data